SpotHero Spring Picks: Our top 7 Things to do in Houston this Spring

 Cheer on the Astros

-Location: Minute Maid Park, 501 Crawford St., Houston
+Location: Daikin Park, 501 Crawford St., Houston

 Price: Varies depending on opponent.
 Check rates and purchase tickets here.